Second-order properties and central limit theorems for geometric functionals of Boolean models: Introduction

 This paper is organized as follows.
-In the second section we briefly summarize some notation and basic facts about the Boolean model.
-In the third section we establish the existence of the asymptotic covariances of a vector of geometric functionals of $Z\cap W$ and determine the rate of convergence; see Theorem \ref{thm:variance}.
-Section \ref{secpos} is devoted to the positive definiteness of the asymptotic covariance matrix; see Theorem \ref{posdef}.
-In Section \ref{sintegra} we focus on intrinsic volumes and introduce a family of curvature based moment measures of the typical grain to study infinite series of second moments arising in the Fock space representation.
-The main result of this section (Theorem \ref{tdeltaij}) is of some independent interest and is applied in Section \ref{seciso} to derive formulas for the asymptotic covariances of the intrinsic volumes of an isotropic Boolean model in terms of the moment measures mentioned above; see Theorem \ref{tsigmaij}.
-Section \ref{secspherical} presents some numerical results for a Boolean model with deterministic spherical grains.
-In Section \ref{secclt} we present a general result on the normal approximation of Poisson functionals.
-We use this result in Section \ref{secmclt} to establish multivariate and univariate central limit theorems for geometric functionals of $Z$; see Theorem \ref{thm:multiGeneral} and Theorem \ref{thm:univariat}.
-Appendix A contains the proof of a crucial geometric result which is applied in Section \ref{sintegra} (see Lemma \ref{ldecomp}), while Appendix B provides a description of the curvature based moment measures from Section \ref{sintegra} in terms of mixed measures of translative integral geometry.
-Appendix C contains integral formulas for the exact (non-asymptotic) covariances of intrinsic volumes, which are rather explicit in the two-dimensional case; see Theorem \ref{tremainder} and Corollary \ref{tremainderd=2}.
+In the second section, we briefly summarize some notation and basic facts about the Boolean model and present a central limit theorem for the intrinsic volumes of the Boolean model to be generalized later.
+In the third section, we establish the existence of the asymptotic covariances of a vector of geometric functionals of $Z\cap W$ and determine the rate of convergence; see Theorem~\ref{thm:variance}.
+Section~\ref{secpos} is devoted to the positive definiteness of the asymptotic covariance matrix; see Theorem~\ref{posdef}.
+In Section~\ref{sintegra}, we focus on intrinsic volumes and introduce a family of curvature based moment measures of the typical grain to study infinite series of second moments arising in the Fock space representation.
+The main result of this section (Theorem~\ref{tdeltaij}) is of some independent interest and is applied in Section~\ref{seciso} to derive formulas for the asymptotic covariances of the intrinsic volumes of an isotropic Boolean model in terms of the moment measures mentioned above; see Theorem~\ref{tsigmaij}.
+Section~\ref{secspherical} presents some explicit results for a Boolean model with deterministic spherical grains.
+In Section~\ref{secclt}, we provide a general result on the normal approximation of Poisson functionals.
+We use this result in Section~\ref{secmclt} to establish multivariate and univariate central limit theorems for geometric functionals of $Z$; see Theorems \ref{thm:multiGeneral} and~\ref{thm:univariat}.